rapid7/insightconnect-plugins/grafana/help.md

 # Description

 [Grafana](https://grafana.org) is an open platform for analytics and monitoring.
-The Grafana plugin allows you to manage users in your Grafana organization

-This plugin utilizes the [Grafana HTTP API](http://docs.grafana.org/http_api/) to manage organizations and users.
+The Grafana plugin utilizes the [Grafana HTTP API](http://docs.grafana.org/http_api/) to manage organizations and users.

 # Key Features